-Sea Harvest concerned by Foetal Alcohol Syndrome report for Saldanha
+Sea Harvest concerned about Fetal Alcohol Syndrome report for Saldanha

-Since 2012, six social workers have been permanently based at the Sea Harvest Social Development Office on Saldanha Main Road.
-The buildings rental costs are covered by Sea Harvest.
-This means that social workers are permanently based in the central location in town and have sufficient consulting space to be able to assist all members of the community.
+Since 2012, six social workers have been permanently based at the Sea Harvest Social Development Office on Saldanha Main Road, a central location in town offering sufficient consulting space to be able to assist all members of the community.
 More than 600 cases of substance abuse and childcare interventions have been managed by this office which has helped a total of 1 483 locals from Saldanha between 2012 and 2015.
 Five satellite offices have since opened in the area, further extending the reach of the social workers.

 Sea Harvest employs more than 2 500 people, of which 51% are women.
 "We have partnered with the Department of Social Development to run special support groups for employees at our Saldanha Bay factory.
 The groups are designed to address social challenges employees face outside of work," says Harry.
 A Family Enrichment Programme, held on Saturday mornings, helps employees gain confidence in their care-giving skills as parents, consider various family planning options and learn how to remain healthy.
 Substance Abuse Support Groups meet twice a week, enabling employees who have been through drug or alcohol rehabilitation to gain confidence as they overcome major personal challenges.
 "We’ve seen a number of the empowered participants return to the groups as volunteer mentors to support those still battling to overcome their addiction," says Harry.

-“Foetal Alcohol Syndrome is 100% preventable and 100% irreversible.
-We are committed to do all we can to improve the health, educational and social needs of the people of Saldanha Bay,” concludes Harry.
+"FAS is 100% preventable and 100% irreversible.
+We understand that caring for children with FAS is challenging and breaking the cycle of alcohol abuse is equally important to avoid new cases of FASD.
+We are committed to do all we can to improve the health, educational and social needs of the people of Saldanha Bay," concludes Harry.